Programs for Children Enrolled

 Be sure your child is dressed appropriately for the day.
 The children play hard and need durable clothes.
 Your child is to come to the center with appropriate outside clothing (coat, boots, mittens, etc.), as we will be spending time outside each day, weather permitting.
 Our staff are not responsible for stains on any clothes that are related to activities performed at the center.
 Example: playing outside on the playground and shoes get dirty.

 Children’s clothing and personal belongings should be marked clearly to lessen the chance the items will be lost.
 In addition, please remove all your child’s belongings from his/her clothes hook on the last day that he/she attends each week.
-Toddler and Preschool children will need to have at least two spare set of clothes (shirt, pants, underwear, socks, etc.).
+Toddler and Preschool children will need to have at least two spare sets of clothes (shirt, pants, underwear, socks, etc.).
 Each child will have an assigned locker for their personal belongings.
-Little Newtons is not responsible for any lost items in our care.
+We are not responsible for any lost items in our care.

 We ask that you not send toys with your child to the Center.
 The center has a variety of age-appropriate toys for the children to play with.
 Young children find it difficult to share their belongings with other children.
 In the event your child does bring a toy to the center, they will be asked to store it in their locker.
 The center will not take responsibility for toys your child brings to the center which get lost or broken.

 Anyone can report abuse or neglect.
 However employees of a licensed facility, are legally required or mandated to report and cannot shift the responsibility of reporting to your supervisor or to anyone else at your licensed facility.
-If they know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must be reported to DHS (within 24 hours).
+If they know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must immediately be reported to an outside agency (within 24 hours).

 Immediate danger—call 911